alyssamarie0107/user-thread-lib150/REPORT.md

 ```
 The first line in the above code block indicates the action to be associated
 with the signal. `new_act.sa_handler` is assigned a function pointer and the
-only thing in our `alarm_handler();` function is `uthread_yield();`, which again
+only thing in our `alarm_handler();` function is `uthread_yield();`; which again
 puts the currently running thread to the back of the ready queue so that the
 next available thread in the queue gets elected to run on the processor.
 `sigemptyset()` initializes the signal, while `sa_flags`specifies a set of flags
 which modify the behavior of the signal.
 The first argument in `sigaction();` is
 `SIGVTALRM`, which indicates expiration of a timer that measures CPU time used
 by the thread.
 In a similar manner to `setitimer();`, `sigaction();` also takes
-in a new arg that is used to set up a new action for the signal as well as a old
+in a new arg that is used to set up a new action for the signal as well as an
-arg that is used to return info about the action previously associated with the
+old arg that is used to return info about the action previously associated with
-signal, if it is not declared.
+the signal, if it is not declared.
 Likewise, the third argument can be `NULL`, but
 we use old_act to achieve restoring the signal handler.

 Restoring the previous action and timer configuration is mostly done in our